Sebastianhju/Runeterra-5e/Items/Rares.md

 **Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain ten stacks of _energized_, up to a maximum of 100.

 **Dynamic**: Whenever you have 100 stacks of energized, your next attack with _Fulmination_ deals force damage instead of slashing.
-If you hit a target that did not get hit by your previous _Enegized_ attack you dont consume any energize stacks.
+First time you hit a new target for the round, you regenerate all _Energized_ charges.

 _You gain +1 to attack and damage rolls using this weapon_